El Dorado Royale is an adults-only all-inclusive resort in Riviera Maya with phenomenal food, beach facing rooms, and more.

 - 24-hour room service

 - Snorkeling – Our concierge recommended not snorkeling at the resort, but after speaking with other guests, we learned that the snorkeling at the resort was excellent.

-- Fitness facilities – The gym is small, but offers everything you need to workout.
-Not to brag, but we worked out almost every day.
+- Fitness facilities – The gym is small but offers everything you need to work out.
+Not to brag, but we worked out almost every day, almost.

 - Yoga – They do yoga out on their pier and I must say it’s quite nice even though it’s a slightly intense yoga class.
 The instructor called it beginner yoga, but it isn’t.

 - Water polo

 - Zumba classes